seanwangtech/rl-wukong-casual-experiments/ppo/gym-games-test/pong-20250111-3/ReadMe.md

 ## plots

+### Highligh issues repair plot
+The notes for below plots, in the order of time.
 ![trains history](./fig/train-result-and-algoirthm-tune.png)
-The notes for above graph, in the order of time.
 - Before repair issues
 - Nomalize the advance in mini-batch instead of whole episode and fixed the way to calculate returns
 - change (batch_size:256, update_epochs:10) to (batch_size:32, update_epochs:4)